I knew it wasn’t tulips or cheese in that suitcase. But I had no choice. They were going to kill my son

 ‘I knew what they were asking me to do was something dodgy,’ she says.
 ‘They weren’t asking me to bring in tulips or balls of cheese but I didn’t know if it was money, gold, jewellery, guns, marijuana or heroin.
 I had no idea.

-Mrs Sandiford, who worked for a legal firm and who has lived in Dubai and the United States, says she went to great lengths to provide a better life for her sons
+who has lived in Dubai and the United States, says she went to great

 Her ordeal began when police found a ‘drugs factory’ near the flat where Elliot was living in England.